aroberge/friendly-traceback-docs/docs/source/themes.rst

 One problem I had was to figure out all the possible styling elements.
-It turned out that I had "solved" this problem in 2008 when I created the Pygments Tango style for a project I worked (Crunchy) where I did my best to include all possible styling elements, while minimizing the numbers of colours used.
+It turned out that I had "solved" this problem in 2008 when I created the Pygments Tango style for an old project of mine (Crunchy, done with Johannes Woolard) where I did my best to include all possible styling elements, while minimizing the numbers of colours used.
 While Tango had been designed for a light coloured background, the new style has been designed for a dark coloured background.